SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/find-dialog.md

 6. In the list box to the right of **Amount**, click the arrow ![icon][img1] and select **&gt;** (greater than).

-7. In the last field on the line, enter the minimum amount, e.g. "100 000".
+7. In the last field on the line, enter the minimum amount.
+For example, "100 000".

 8. You have now specified that you want to find companies with sales above the amount you entered, but we have not quite finished.
 We also want to specify a period.